 If you’re looking to leave college and apply for journalism jobs, you don’t necessarily need to study journalism.
-Plenty of people that work at media companies practicing journalism or helping facilitate the work journalists do studied communications in undergrad.
-Journalism is just one aspect of communications, so with a Bachelor’s degree in communications you’ll be qualified for journalism jobs and more.
+Plenty of people that work at media companies practice journalism or help facilitate the work journalists do study communications in undergrad.
+Journalism is just one aspect of communications, so with a Bachelor’s degree in communications, you’ll be qualified for journalism jobs and more.

 At Bachelor’s Degree Center, we’ve ranked the Top 15 Bachelor of Communications Degree Programs.
 These programs are traditional, on-campus programs, for students who know that’s how they’ll best learn and thrive while attending college.
 When you find a program you’re interested in, make sure to request info from the school itself.
 You’ll often find dedicated professionals that are excited to help you in your search for a communications degree.

 Communications degrees don’t just prepare you to work in journalism jobs.
 They can lead to jobs in: